Hot peppers come in a large range of shapes, colors, and spiciness. Here’s how to grow hot peppers successfully in your garden!

 How and when to harvest hot peppers

 Harvest when the peppers are plump and just beginning to color.
 If you wait for the fruit to color completely there will be more sugar in the fruit, but the plant will produce fewer peppers.
 Hot peppers continue to ripen after picking.
+Try making your own chile pepper flakes to preserve some of the spicy flavor.

 How to save seed from peppers